A Wilson Family Tree

 According to the Hal Wood information, he was elected Saline County recorder in 1878, 1882, 1886, and 1890, and he died in office in 1891.

 In the Ridge Park Cemetery register, under birth date it says 55-11-17.
 There are a few other entries where they give age instead of birth date, and I think that is what this is: 55 yrs, 11 mos, 17 days.
 This works out to a birth date of 13 May 1835.
 In “History of Saline County” it gives his birth date as 13 Apr 1835, so it doesn't quite match.
-I'm inclined to go with May.
+The obituary below also says April 13, so that is probably the better date.
 Note that his headstone at Ridge Park Cemetery says 1855 for his birth.
 My best guess is that the stone was made when Micajah Jr. died in 1945, someone read 55-11-17 and thought that meant he was born in 1855, and nobody at that time knew any better.

 The Diary of W. S. Myers, Miami, Saline, MO, 1891 (http://freepages.genealogy.rootsweb.ancestry.com/~meredythspages/diary1891.htm) has the following note for Micajah: